ksteimel/bio/modernist_build/_posts/2018-03-09-ProxMoxOnQuanta.md

 By switching to UEFI, I was able to install proxmox like normal.

 I'm leaving this up here in case someone else has similar troubles with a quanta windmill.

+In addition, I had to install using a cd-drive from a spare computer connected to SATA2 as the proxmox install continually failed to recognize the cdrom when booting from a usb.